“All speech is vain and empty unless it be accompanied by action.”– Demosthenes

 If you can’t switch tasks, try switching workspaces instead.
 I do this fairly regularly.

 Working on the couch or on the dining table somehow “refreshes” my mind.
-I guess it helps my brain relax since it
+I guess it helps my brain relax since it sees I’m not on that same desk I’ve been working on for the last few hours.

 Helps break the monotony.
 Plus, there’s plenty of stuff to snack on at the kitchen.